Cash Sweep Program Rates

 All accounts that you have with us are eligible for the Sweep Program.

 Any available cash you have will be swept into the Sweep Program on a daily basis.
 If you wish to invest in the FDIC.CASH or FDIC.PLUS offering, then you buy or sell those offerings as if they were a stock.
 We reserve the right to sweep cash under the Sweep Program directly to us where it is held by us and protected by SIPC insurance.
 The amount that may be held directly by us from time to time as opposed to deposited in Banks is subject to our discretion and expected to change frequently and from account to account.
-We will never hold directly under the Sweep Program any amount in excess of the then-applicable SIPC insurance limits.
-Any amounts in the Sweep Program in excess of the SIPC insurance limit will always be swept to a Bank.

 No. There is no minimum balance required.